-Research participants will be followed up every 6 months during the first year and annually thereafter.
-The frequency of follow-up in the PoC will be determined during the protocol development process according to the intervention owners requirements.
+Research participants were followed up every 6 months during the first year and annually thereafter.
+The frequency of follow-up in the PoC was be determined during the protocol development process according to the intervention owners requirements.

-All LCS data will be available to all EPAD members in accordance with the access rights provided for in the EPAD Project Agreement.
+All LCS data are available in accordance with the access rights provided for in the EPAD Project Agreement.

 The study design

-Key features of the PoC study design are:
+Key features of the PoC study design were:

 - Use of a cognitive measure as the primary endpoint.